shanedunne/press_records/README.md

 ## Database Structure
 ### Models
+Initially this database was created and managed through SQLite3.
+As the project progressed and it was time to push to Heroku, the data was deployed to PostgreSQL.
+Model formation reasoning is described below along with a database diagram for visualising the relationships between datapoints across the site
 - Profile/Users
 - - User - User information from Allauth including username, name, email address, password
 - - Profile - Contains the users information for orders and addresses etc